mosaicml/composer/docs/source/trainer/logging.rst

 To use a custom logger destination, create a class that inherits from :class:`.LoggerDestination`, and optionally implement the following methods:

+-  :meth:`.LoggerDestination.will_log`(:class:`.State`, :class:`.LogLevel`:
+   returns a boolean to determine if a metric will be logged.
+This is often used to filter messages of a lower log level than desired.
+The default returns ``True`` (i.e. always log).
 -  :meth:`.LoggerDestination.log_data`(``TimeStamp``, ``LogLevel``, ``LoggerDataDict``):
    Handles the actual logging of the provided data to an end source.
 For example, write into a log file, or upload to a service.